builtbytheo/colorphoria/README.md

 - [ ] Maybe implement some hardware presence so that users with a physical keyboard get a modal with a hint to press the spacebar keyboard shortcut to generate random color palettes
 - [ ] Seperate color palette rendering from the API calls
 - [ ] Make `getRandomGenerationMode()` more robust by looping over all possible options in the select element
+- [ ] Definitely refactor the JS at some point because it's not very DRY

 ## 👨‍💻 Author